 With this knowledge, we'd like to design smart catalysts.
 For example, we wish to engineer electron transfer chains.

-Thus, our efforts are first directed to understanding in detail natural enzymes, focusing on the catalytic mechanisms and dynamics of multi-functional biocatalysts capable of controlling coupled biocatalytic reactions.
+Our efforts are first directed to understanding in detail natural enzymes.
+We focus on the catalytic mechanisms and dynamics of biocatalysts capable of controlling coupled biocatalytic reactions.
+Our key questions are:

-- Two catalytic reactions are coordinated at a single active site
+- How are two catalytic reactions coordinated at a single active site?

-- Complex formation controls electron transfer between enzymes
+- How is the electron transfer between enzymes controlled?

-Thus, our studies strive to elucidate the molecular bases of various aspects of catalytic multi-functionality, thereby inspiring research in all Research Units.
+Our studies strive to elucidate the molecular bases of various aspects of catalytic multi-functionality.

 A particularly challenging example are bi- and multifunctional carbon monoxide dehydrogenases, in which the catalytic activities of three coupled metal-containing active sites are coordinated in a way that allows the efficient conversion of CO2, CoA, and CH3+ into acetyl-CoA.
 We will analyze how these centers communicate and their different oxidation/catalytic states trigger conformational changes in order to sequester and channel the one-carbon intermediates.